Mili4Matic/pneumonia-resnet/README.md

 This project demonstrates how to detect pneumonia from chest X-ray images using a Transfer Learning approach with ResNet50.

+> **Note**: The `data/chest_xray` folder may be too large for GitHub if it contains the entire dataset.
+Instead, download it from https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia.
+>
 ## Features
 - Two-phase training: head-only, then fine-tuning.
 - Accuracy and loss plots with Matplotlib.